Mental Clarity: The Complete Guide to Cognitive Function as a Nervous System State

 The Context Switching Tax

-One of the least-discussed causes of mental fog at work is not fatigue or stress but the accumulative cost of context switching.
-Every transition between tasks, roles, or cognitive modes deposits attention residue — the cognitive tail of the previous context that bleeds into the next one.
+One of the least-discussed causes of mental fog at work is the accumulative cost of context switching.
+Every transition between tasks, roles, or cognitive modes deposits attention residue, the cognitive tail of the previous context that bleeds into the next one.

-The intervention is not stimulation — it's a deliberate transition ritual that marks the boundary between contexts and gives the nervous system a clear signal that the previous context has closed.
-This is one of the core use cases for functional fragrance: not as a productivity tool but as a transition marker.
+The intervention here isn't stimulation.
+A deliberate transition ritual marks the boundary between contexts and gives the nervous system a clear signal that the previous context has closed.
+This is one of the core use cases for functional fragrance: marking transitions, not boosting productivity.

 Context switching is wrecking your nervous system → The psychology of reset rituals →